Why are people homeless in Wellington?

 - Working with the private sector to encourage residential conversions of underused office buildings

 This work is informed by Our Housing Strategy.
-You can find out more about the Council's social housing here.

 What can I do?